weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 "Peter, it's too beautiful.
 Oh, I love you for it."

-He slipped it on her finger, got up and sat beside her, <span id="calibre_link-188" page-number="134" page-name="Page:There Is Confusion.djvu/140" page-index="140" page-quality="3" title="Page:There_Is_Confusion.djvu/140"></span>kissing
-her little cold hands.
+He slipped it on her finger, got up and sat beside her, kissing her little cold hands.
 She leaned against his shoulder,—he put his arm about her.
 A poignant sweetness seemed to flood in on them out of the solemn, mellow night.